 By international standards, New Zealand remains under-explored but there is genuine international interest in New Zealand’s potential.

-Each year the Government allocates petroleum exploration permits to explore New Zealand’s basins in an annual tender process called a Block Offer.
-Areas are selected for inclusion in the Block Offer based on their prospectivity and commercial interest, and following consultation with iwi and local government.
+Up until 2018 the Government allocated petroleum exploration permits to explore New Zealand’s basins in an annual tender process called a Block Offer.
+Areas were selected for inclusion in the Block Offer based on their prospectivity and commercial interest, and following consultation with iwi and local government.

 While the ultimate extent of New Zealand’s petroleum resources remains uncertain, successful exploration and development in these basins would significantly contribute to economic development both nationally and regionally.